dineshkumares/chuiaidocs/source/index.html.md

 Parameter | Required | Description
 --------- | ------- | -----------
 name | true | string
+unknowns | optional | boolean

+### Unknown Class
+If unknowns is set to true, a class with dynamic dynamic sample size added to each classifier to help it filter out unknowns and reduce false positives.
+Can be in conjunction with the confidence rate.

 ### Response
 The response includeds the collection id, make sure you save this id to preform to be able to preform identification on your collection.